Home Compare ESS vs LI.PA

 Growth

-Klépierre SA sits higher in the group on growth, adding to the overall structural advantage.
+Klépierre SA sits in the stronger part of the group on growth, while Essex Property Trust, Inc. is closer to mid-pack.

 ESS